aaronwalker/aaronwalker.github.com/_posts/2020-12-04-quarkus-lambda-containers.md

 CMD ["io.quarkus.amazon.lambda.runtime.QuarkusStreamHandler::handleRequest"]

 ```
-1) Details about the lambda containers images can be found at https://docs.aws.amazon.com/lambda/latest/dg/images-create.html
+1) Details about the Lambda container images can be found at [https://docs.aws.amazon.com/lambda/latest/dg/images-create.html](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html).

-2) Copies the runner and it's dependencies into the default WORKDIR which is /var/task
+2) Copies the runner and it's dependencies into the default WORKDIR which is /var/task.

-3) Overrides the CMD using the default Quarkus lambda handler
+3) Overrides the CMD using the default Quarkus Lambda handler.

-### Then build the docker image
+### Then build the Docker image

 ```bash
 $ docker build -t quarkus/lambda-demo .